Mushbt/stockholm-fc/README.md

 ## Wireframes

 The wireframes for Stockholm FC were produced in [Balsamiq](https://balsamiq.com).
 There are frames for a full width display and a small mobile device.
+The final site varies a little due to some changes being made during development.

 ![Desktop wireframe image](assets/images-md/desktop-wf.png)